Career Options: How to Decide What Career Is Right for You!

 For example, have you thought about apprenticeships?

-An apprenticeship combines learning with earning a wage; learners are employed workers with an employer and are supported through a programme of learning to match their needs and business needs, allowing them to gain recognised qualifications whilst earning a wage.
+An apprenticeship combines learning with earning a wage.
+Learners are employed workers with an employer and are supported through a programme of learning.
+The programme is designed to match their needs and business needs, allowing them to gain recognised qualifications whilst earning a wage.

 Apprenticeships can be ideal for people who want to go straight from learning into employment, but if you want to continue your studies afterward, there are also opportunities to work towards degree level qualifications.